 otp.merge#

-merge(sources, align_schema=True, symbols=None, identify_input_ts=False, presort=adaptive, concurrency=default, batch_size=default, output_type_index=None, add_symbol_index=False, separate_db_name=False, added_field_name_suffix='', stabilize_schema=adaptive)#
+merge(sources, align_schema=True, symbols=None, identify_input_ts=False, presort=adaptive, concurrency=default, batch_size=default, output_type_index=None, add_symbol_index=False, separate_db_name=False, added_field_name_suffix='', stabilize_schema=adaptive, enforce_order=False)#

-Merges ticks from the sources into a single output ordered by the timestamp
+Merges ticks from the sources into a single output ordered by the timestamp.

 Parameters